SamanthaNeilen/JekyllBlog/BlogJekyll/_posts/2017-11-24-managing a sql server database from a visual studio database project.markdown

 	<img src="{{"/assets/images/20171124/SchemaCompareUpdateSuccesful.png" | relative_url }}" alt="Schema Compare Update Succesful"/>
 </p>
 <p>
-	When the update fails, when you for example add a new non nullable column without a default value or deleting a column with data, the results will show like below:<br/>
+	When the update fails, for example when you add a new non-nullable column without a default value or deleting a column with data, the results will show like below:<br/>
 	<img src="{{"/assets/images/20171124/SchemaCompareUpdateFailed.png" | relative_url }}" alt="Schema Compare Update Failed"/>
 </p>
 <p>